 EIFEL rules in Canada

 EIFEL legislation responds to recommendations by the Organization for Economic Cooperation and Development (OECD) to reduce base erosion and profit shifting by limiting the deduction of IFE generally to a fixed ratio of 30% of adjusted taxable income.
-When passed, Canadian legislation will align with similar rules in other countries, including the UK, the US, and elsewhere.
-Finance released a revised version of the proposed rules on November 3, 2022.
+The Canadian EIFEL legislation, part of Bill C-59, received Royal Assent on June 20, 2024.
+The legislation aligns with similar rules in other countries, including the UK, the US, and elsewhere.

 Determining eligibility